qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 By default, the Processing framework tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.
-This should work without problems in most systems, but if you experience problems, you might have to configure the GRASS connector manually.
+This should work without problems for most systems, but if you experience problems, you might have to configure the GRASS connector manually.
-Also, if you want to use a different GRASS installation, you can change that setting and point to the folder where the other version is installed.
+Also, if you want to use a different GRASS installation, you can change the setting to point to the folder where the other version is installed.
 GRASS 7 is needed for algorithms to work correctly.

-If you are running Linux, you just have to make sure that GRASS is correctly installed, and that it can be run without problem from a console.
+If you are running Linux, you just have to make sure that GRASS is correctly installed, and that it can be run without problem from a terminal window.

 GRASS algorithms use a region for calculations.
 This region can be defined manually using values similar to the ones